How to add healthy quinoa to your meal plan + tips how to cook quinoa perfectly

 The special feature of quinoa is the better protein quality and a higher mineral content in comparison to conventional grain types.
 Quinoa contains plenty of lysine, an essential amino acid that is missing in most grains.
 Altogether, the protein content lies at 15 percent.

 Regarding fat, quinoa contains mainly healthy, unsaturated fatty acids.
 Those can help decrease the concentration of damaging LDL cholesterol in your blood, which represents a risk for cardiovascular disease.
-On top of this, this pseudograin is gluten and grain free, which makes it appropriate for people on a candida diet or with celiac disease.
+On top of this, this fiber rich pseudo-grain is gluten and grain free, which makes it appropriate for people on a candida diet or with celiac disease.
+Click here to learn about the top 100 high fiber foods.

 Super food quinoa: perfect staple with numerous benefits